-Como Welcomes Nan the Polar Bear!
+Como Welcomes Kulu the Polar Bear!

-These moves took place based on recommendations by the polar bear Species Survival Plan (SSP), the Association of Zoos and Aquariums’ (AZA) advisory group that uses a science-based approach in managing the population in North American Zoos.
+This move for the 23-month-old Kulu is based on recommendations by the polar bear Species Survival Plan (SSP), the Association of Zoos and Aquariums’ (AZA) advisory group that uses a science-based approach in managing the population in North American Zoos.

 Kulu also come to Como Zoo with a new innovative tracking device called the “tri-brush attachment”, just one of several prototypes in the “Burr on Fur” Program.
 Developed through a partnership with Polar Bears International and 3M, the “Burr on Fur” Program advanced prototype devices stick to a polar bear’s fur, providing a minimally invasive way of tracking wild polar bears.